Entangled multi-component 4D quantum Hall states from photonic crystal defects

-When the flux is rational, i.e. $b=p/q$ where $p$ and $q$ are relatively prime, Eq. \ref{AAA} describes a Chern insulator with $q$ bands, each with Chern numbers detailed as in Ref.~\onlinecite{hatsugai1993edge}.
+When the flux is rational, i.e. $b=p/q$ where $p$ and $q$ are relatively prime, Eq. \ref{AA} describes a Chern insulator with $q$ bands, each with Chern numbers detailed as in Ref.~\onlinecite{hatsugai1993edge}.
 If $b$ is irrational, we can approximate $b\approx p/q$ with arbitrarily large $p$ and $q$, with which the bands tend towards perfectly flat 'Landau levels' amidst the signature Hofstadter butterfly spectrum~\footnote{Indeed, an infinite number of bands is required for perfectly flat Chern bands, as can be proven via K-theory~\cite{chen2014impossibility,lee2016band,read2016compactly}. }.

-Viewed as a Chern insulator, the midgap states in Fig.~1c of the main text are just the topological boundary modes corresponding to the bulk chiral anomaly~\cite{qi2008topological}.
+Viewed as a Chern insulator, the midgap states in Fig.~\ref{fig:2a_new}b are just the topological boundary modes corresponding to the bulk chiral anomaly~\cite{qi2008topological}.
 Physically, they realize the pumping mechanism in Laughlin's spectral flow argument, even though it is the defect modes and not electrons that are pumped.
 The number of states pumped over a period in $k_y$ depends on the difference in the combined Chern numbers of the bands on either side of gap.